muratk3n/thirdwave/en/README.md

 We are talking big construction in Egypt so of course ppl had to die as in during the time of Pheroahs.

-"[The Suez Canal took] 10 years.
+"[The Suez Canal construction took] 10 years.
 Digging the canal began on April 25, 1859..
 Around one million Egyptians, mostly peasants, were recruited to do the job under harsh conditions including poor wages..
 They had to remove about 74 million cubic metres of earth...
 Around 120,000 of the labour died in the process due to food shortages, lack of health care and ill-treatment"

 [Link](https://www.hellenicshippingnews.com/150-years-on-the-suez-canal-remains-main-gateway-for-global-trade/)